IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 >**Note 3:** The data volumes are not shared as the database engine will handle data replication between the nodes.
 If the application requires it they can be shared.

->**Note 4:** The load balancers to the database instances have an internal only egress and will not accept any connections outside of the VPC.
+>**Note 4:** The load balancers to the database instances have an internal only outbound and will not accept any connections outside of the VPC.

->**Note 5:** The load balancer to the application instances are public and have an external egress, customer can also use their own address if desired.
+>**Note 5:** The load balancer to the application instances are public and have an external outbound, customer can also use their own address if desired.